-Each priority area includes several sections detailed below:
+The program includes several sections detailed below:

-- Assessment: The chapter is asked to conduct an assessment to identify areas of strength and areas of improvement for the given priority area.
-The chapter should intentionally conduct the assessment in order to understand their current reality and the needs of chapter members, which will allow the chapter to more accurately create chapter goals and an action plan for the priority area.
-Chapters should consider assessing current members' beliefs and experiences related to the area as well as external data points (e.g. GPA, chapter surveys, retention statistics, etc.).
-Following the assessment, chapters should utilize the results to establish chapter goals for improvement related to the priority area.
+- Assessment: The chapter is asked to conduct an assessment to identify areas of strength and areas of improvement for the chapter.
+The chapter should intentionally conduct the assessment in order to understand their current reality and the needs of chapter members, which will allow the chapter to more accurately create chapter goals and an action plan.
+Chapters should consider assessing current members' beliefs and experiences as well as external data points (e.g. GPA, chapter surveys, retention statistics, etc.).
+Following the assessment, chapters should utilize the results to establish chapter goals for improvement.
 Additionally, chapters should utilize chapter members, officers, advisors, and their (inter)national organization for assistance in assessing the current reality in order to develop meaningful chapter goals. - Action Plan: Based on the initial assessment and established goals, the chapter will develop an action plan that outlines the steps the chapter will take to achieve their goals throughout the year.
 The action plan should directly address the findings from the previously conducted assessment.
 The action plan can include expectations and programs provided by the chapters (inter)national organization.
-Overall, the chapter's action plan should outline all steps the chapter will be taking to reach their goals related to the priority area, as well as dates for completion of action items, and how they will know if they have achieved the goals. - Revisions to the Action Plan: At the beginning of the second semester, the chapter has the opportunity to submit any revisions to the action plan submitted in the previous semester.
+Overall, the chapter's action plan should outline all steps the chapter will be taking to reach their goals, as well as dates for completion of action items, and how they will know if they have achieved the goals. - Revisions to the Action Plan: At the beginning of the second semester, the chapter has the opportunity to submit any revisions to the action plan submitted in the previous semester.
 These revisions should take into consideration the chapter's updated plans, as well as modifications related to any learning or changes in chapter culture/behavior throughout the previous semester.
 If the chapter does not wish to revise their action plan, they can submit their original action plan with a short reflection on why the action plan was not revised. - Reflection: Each priority area includes an opportunity for chapters to reflect on the action plan that was created and implemented over the academic year.
 Chapters should consider areas of success and areas for future improvement.
-The chapter should identify recommendations for the future related to their efforts in that priority area.
 In addition, each priority area provides additional items that should be addressed through the chapter's reflection.
 Ideally, reflections should assist the chapter's transition process from one officer to the next. - FSL Expectations: The Office of Fraternity and Sorority Life expects that chapters will complete all requirements outlined of this section in each priority area by the listed deadlines. - Outcomes: If chapters are successful and high performing in the given priority area, it is expected the chapter will achieve the outcomes outlined for each area.